telerik/kendo-ui-core/docs/framework/spa/router.md

     </script>
 ```

+### Navigation Intercepted

-Each time the url fragment changes, the router triggers a `change` event. calling the `preventDefault` method on the event object will revert the url to the previous state.
+Each time the URL fragment changes, the router triggers a `change` event.
+Calling the `preventDefault` method on the event object reverts the URL to its previous state.

-### Intercepting Navigation
+The example below demonstrates how to intercept the navigation.

+###### Example

 ```html
     <script>